X3T4K/SWDP_AppProject/README.md

 ---

-## 🛠️ STM32U575 Firmware Integration Notes
-The firmware for the companion electronic board must implement:
-1. Driver initialization for the **AS7341** spectrometer via I2C (default address `0x39`).
-2. Configuration of the `CFG12` register (`0xB5`) to `0x01` to map the F2 channel (440nm) as the spectral interrupt source.
-3. EXTI line 5 interrupt routine mapped to pin `PB5` to transmit the special alarm packet `[123, 9, 125]`, and immediately clear the interrupt flag on the spectrometer by reading and rewriting the `STATUS` register (`0x93`).

----

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.